-Our contribution can be summarized as follows. \begin{itemize} \item First, we propose a framework for automatically evaluating the literature review writing ability of LLMs, without requiring any human involvement.
+\begin{itemize} \item First, we propose a framework for automatically evaluating the literature review writing ability of LLMs, without requiring any human involvement.
 This framework encompasses multiple stages, including the compilation of a literature review dataset construction, the collection of LLM-generated output, and the evaluation of LLM performance.

-\item Second, we collect 1,106 literature reviews from 51 journals across 5 disciplines as the ground truth.
-We then design three tasks: generating references, writing an abstract, and writing a literature review based on a given topic.
+\item Second, we collect 1,105 literature reviews from 51 journals across 5 disciplines as the ground truth.
+We then design three tasks for accessing LLMs in literature writing: reference generation, abstract writing, and literature composition on a given topic.

-\item Then, we evaluate the writing results of the LLMs from multiple aspects, including the hallucination rate in generated references, factual consistency with human-written results, and the comparison of semantic coverage.
+\item Then, we evaluate the generated results of LLMs from multiple perspectives, including the hallucination rate in generated references, factual consistency, and semantic coverage compared to human-written content.

-\item Finally, we assess four LLMs using the proposed framework.
-By analyzing the experimental results, we find that hallucinated references remain an unavoidable issue for current LLMs.
-Additionally, the performance of LLMs in writing literature reviews varies across different academic disciplines.
+\item Finally, we assess five LLMs using the proposed framework.
+By analyzing the experimental results, we find that hallucinated references remain a prevalent issue for current LLMs.
+Furthermore, the performance of LLMs in writing literature reviews varies across different disciplines. \end{itemize}